 My choices around timing

 It’s been 4 1/2 years since I last had a regular job.
 Since then, I’ve just worked on a casual basis, picking up shifts here and there.
 As my health declined, the amount I was able to work declined.
 I last worked at the end of November, but I’ve still got my casual position and I’ve still got my nursing license.
 I hoped that I’d be able to go back to work, at least a little bit, and it didn’t make sense to apply for disability until I was sure I couldn’t go back to work.
-Luckily, I’m in a financial position that there isn’t a sense of urgency on that front.
+Luckily, I’m in a financial position such that there isn’t a sense of urgency on that front.

 Part of my decision to apply when I did is that at the end of February 2021, I’ll need to renew my nursing license.
 It would cost me $400 less to renew it as non-practicing rather than practicing, and I thought it made sends to avoid that extra $400 if I could.
 My guess is that won’t happen because I’ve delayed getting the medical report done, but we’ll see.